PX4/PX4-user_guide/en/peripherals/remote_id.md

 The
  - The ID is expected to be securely stored and tamper resistent.
    PX4's approach for this has yet be confirmed to be sufficient.

-## Supported Remote ID Hardware

-- [Cube ID](https://docs.cubepilot.org/user-guides/cube-id/cube-id) (CubePilot) - Displays basic ID in QGC.

-Other devices may work, but there has been limited testing.